Code-Institute-Submissions/MovieBuff/readme.md

 ------------
 ## Finally...
-...if you got this far I really hope you enjoyed the game :)
+...I really hope you enjoyed the game :)